DATE - Function

 * The default format is "dd/mm/yyyy" (or "mm/dd/yyyy" in the US).

-* This function should be prefixed with "VBA." to make it easier to understand.
+* This function should be prefixed with "VBA." to make the code easier to understand.

 * You can use the DATE Statement to set the current system date.